 Atypical Squamous Cells of Undetermined Significance

 Atypical Squamous Cells of Undetermined Significance, or ASCUS for short, is standard for many women.
-In the majority of cases, it indicates an infection such as a yeast or vaginal infection.
+In most cases, it indicates an infection such as a yeast or vaginal infection.
 However, it can also identify certain infectious types of human papillomavirus (HPV).

 Additionally, low estrogen levels attributed to menopause can also trigger an inflammatory response.
 Another potential cause includes a benign noncancerous growth known as a cyst or polyp.